 For now, the majority of electricity in the United States is being produced with coal and natural gas.
-Not only do these energy sources have a negative impact on the environment, but the supply of these fossil fuels are limited.
-And just like anything that is limited, it will one day become scarce – and expensive.
+Not only do these energy sources have a negative impact on the environment, but the supply of these fossil fuels is limited.
+And just like anything that is limited, it will one day become scarce - and expensive.

 However, the sun is going to keep shining, so your solar system can keep producing electricity.
 Not only that, but the electricity it produces has no negative impact on the environment.

 Benefits to Your Brand

 Let’s get back to business.
 Sure, solar energy can help the environment, but it can also help you recruit top talent and win over customers.
 As our communities become more and more environmentally conscious, incorporating environmentalism into your brand can be a key differentiator to winning them over.

 A study by Nielson shows that both Millennials and Gen Zers are willing to spend more money on products or services produced by companies that employ green practices.
 Installing solar is a fantastic, visible way you can show your commitment to the environment to these discerning consumers.
 It will also help build loyalty and trust that will remain with them as they grow older.

 And this propensity for environmentalism isn’t just for customers.
 Studies suggest that employees, especially those of younger generations, will appreciate your commitment to the environment and the adoption of renewable energy sources.

 In the 2016 Deloitte Millennial Survey, a whopping 87% of respondents said: “the success of a business should be measured in terms of more than just its financial performance.”
 And lessening the negative environmental impact your business has could go a long way.

 In the same study, 70% of millennials reported that their personal values are shared by the companies they work for.
 This increases to 82% among the younger crowd who plan to stay at their company for another five years.